meganlynn21/instaShare/README.md

 I am still working on making this responsive on mobile but it looks fine on desktop.

-I did buy a domain to host it on since I plan on updating it more and adding things to it.
-But it is not ready yet because I am waiting for the SSL certificate to be verified.
-I used the heroku server to deploy the back-end and I used Netlify to deploy the client side
+I used the heroku server to deploy the back-end.
+I used a custom domain I made and Netlify to deploy the client side

 Click the link here for the website https://www.instashare.app/